openbmc/libpldm/CONTRIBUTING.md

 - [ ] My commit message subject is prefixed with the name of the impacted subsystem

+- [ ] My commit message describes testing practices only if the discussion is substantive.
+  - The description must contain enough information for someone else to reproduce the setup and verify the results.

+  - A section on testing should not be added if there was no specific testing performed

 ## Adding a new API

 ### Naming macros, functions and types